KarimElghamry/Flutter_Calculator/README.md

 # calculator

-A flutter calculator made with Flutter Framework
+A calculator made with Flutter Framework

 ## Screenshots